4.07 Appointment, Reappointment, Discipline and Dismissal of Full-Time AdministratorsSee version history

 D. Position Elimination

-1. Discontinuation of a position may be necessary at any time if the position to which the employee is assigned is discontinued as a result of institutional financial exigency, reorganization, or program reduction.
+1. Position elimination may be necessary at any time if the position to which the employee is assigned is discontinued as a result of institutional financial exigency, reorganization, or program reduction.

-2. Administrators whose positions are discontinued during the term of a contract shall not have access to institutional due process.
+2. Administrators whose positions are eliminated during the term of a contract shall not have access to institutional due process.

 E. Reduction in Force

-1. A reduction in force may be necessary at any time if multiple positions are discontinued as a result of institutional financial exigency or program reduction.
+1. A reduction in force may be necessary at any time if multiple positions are eliminated as a result of institutional financial exigency or program reduction.

 2. Administrators dismissed during the term of a contract due to a reduction in force shall not have access to institutional due process.

 VIII.
 Procedures for Dismissal of an Administrator During the Term of a Contract

-A. When, in accordance with the College's policies, it is necessary to propose dismissal of an administrator during the term of an employment contract, or to propose during the term of an extendible that no additional contract be issued in accordance with this policy, the employee’s immediate supervisor and/or department administrator shall recommend such action.
+A. When, in accordance with the College's policies, it is necessary to propose dismissal of an employee on an Administrator term contract during the term of an employment contract, the employee’s supervisor, department administrator, and/or other administrator in the supervisory chain shall consult with the Human Resources Department to discuss whether dismissal is warranted and appropriate.

-C. Within ten working days after receipt of the recommendations, the Unit Vice President (or designee) will schedule and conduct an informal conference to be attended by the affected employee, the immediate supervisor/administrator, and the responsible second-level supervisor/administrator, if applicable.
-The Unit Vice President (or designee) will ascertain that the affected employee has received a copy of the recommendations and will afford the employee an opportunity to address the matters set forth in the recommendations.
-The Unit Vice President (or designee) may make any such inquiries of either the affected employee or the involved supervisors/administrators as may be deemed appropriate.
+C. Within ten working days after receipt of the recommendations, the Unit Vice President (or designee) will schedule and conduct an informal conference to be attended by the affected employee, the supervisor, and/or administrator recommending dismissal.
+The Unit Vice President (or designee) will confirm that the affected employee has received a copy of the recommendation and will afford the employee an opportunity to address the matters set forth in the recommendation.
+The Unit Vice President (or designee) may make any necessary inquiry of the affected employee or the involved supervisors/administrators.